coffee-cup/webpack-es7-presentation/presentation/markdown/what-is-webpack.md

 ## What is Webpack?

-Webpack is a module module bundler.
+Webpack is a module bundler.
 It takes modules with dependencies and follow these dependencies to generate static assets, which can either be a single optimized file, or split into chunks.

 ### Features